 A Storm of Swords

-While on his way north, Bran Stark recalls stories told to the Stark children of the Night's King and the Nightfort by Old Nan, servant in Winterfell.
-She said some people believe the Night's King was a Bolton, a Magnar, an Umber, a Flint, a Norrey, or a Woodfoot.
-However, she identifies the Night's King as a Stark of Winterfell and brother to the King of the North and hints his name was Brandon.
+While on his way north, Bran Stark recalls stories told to the Stark children of Night's King and the Nightfort by Old Nan, servant in Winterfell.
+She said some people believe Night's King was a Bolton, a Magnar of Skagos, an Umber, a Flint, a Norrey, or a Woodfoot.
+However, she identifies Night's King as a Stark of Winterfell and brother to the King of Winter and suggests his name was Brandon.

 References and Notes